 Although accepting credit and debit cards is extremely beneficial to your business, there can be major drawbacks caused by chargebacks.
 The process can be rather complicated and can cost you unnecessary fees.
 The collection agency industry also has an industry standard of an amount of chargebacks a collection agency is expected to operate under.
 Currently, the industry standard is to maintain a chargeback ratio of below one percent on monthly statements.
 Having a higher ratio on your overall monthly processing statements can lead to a closure of their merchant account.

-Credit and debit card processing fees may be complicated and difficult to understand, especially when so many are in small print.
 Because fees can affect your business so much, we think it's important that you understand the ins and outs of credit card processing fees.